Amolak001/Data-Analysis-Insights/README.md

 4. (Optional) Open `World_Population.pbix` in Power BI for additional visualizations.

+## 📑 Keywords
+- Data Science
+-  Data Visualization
+-  World Population
+-  Python
+-  Power BI

 ## ⭐ Stay Updated
 Star this repository to keep track of the latest developments and insights!

-## 📑 Keywords
-Data Science, Data Visualization, World Population, Python, Power BI